MIAPPE/ISA-Tab-for-plant-phenotyping/README.md

 ISA-Tab also allows native Date and Description fields for Material nodes (i.e. these did not have to be explicitly declared as protocol parameters).
 We nevertheless encourage the use of these parameters for the sampling protocol, as the native fields cannot be included in the ISA Creator configuration, making it harder for some users.

 The `Phenotyping` protocol must be used to indicate that observations have been conducted in a study (i.e. that something has been measured).
-Its mandatory attributes follow the same pattern as above: the `Study Protocol Name` is set to `Phenotyping`, whereas the `Study Protocol Parameters Name` field holds the "Trait Definition File".
+Its mandatory attribute follow the same pattern as above: the `Study Protocol Name` is set to `Phenotyping`.

 ```
 STUDY PROTOCOLS